 Tiger Cry Steak

-After the recipe grew up a little, as did we, it changed into something simpler and more representative of us and how we cook.
+This recipe from my childhood grew up over the years as I grew as a cook and — in its final form — it has changed into something simpler and more representative of my relationship with Nate, highlighting both of our strengths in the kitchen.
 Nate is all about technique (and very good at cooking meat) while I tend to be more of the flavor-combiner/mad scientist sauce making type, and this recipe relies on the success of both of these schools of thought.
 Nate’s well executed marinated steak is the perfect platform for this fresh herb chimichurri which will sear your face off and keep you coming back for more.
-This recipe is addictive and easy, and it’s sure to steal the spotlight at any backyard BBQ this summer.
-This is one of our secret weapons, and we’re letting you kids have it just in time for the Fourth of July.

 Tiger Cry Steak:

-- 2 beef or buffalo steaks (any kind will do, but we used top sirloin buffalo), 8 ounces each, trimmed of fat and silver skin
+2 beef or buffalo steaks (any kind will do, but we used buffalo top sirloin), 8 ounces each, trimmed of fat and silver skin

 On the grill or stovetop, cook the steaks for 4–5 minutes on one side to create a nice sear, then flip them and cook for another 3–5 minutes.
 For medium-rare steak, test the temperature with a meat thermometer to make sure the interior is around 135 degrees.
 Allow meat to rest for 10 minutes, reserving the meat juices, then serve with chimichurri.